 WSGR has consistently represented medical technology companies at all stages, from formation to exit.
 Our work with emerging medical device companies is typically focused on two areas that are vital to early-stage enterprises: intellectual property and finance.

-WSGR offers medical device clients the benefit of working with the highly skilled intellectual property professionals in our patents and innovation practice.
-In addition to advising on strategic matters, this team handles a significant number of patent filings, averaging 35 U.S. patent application filings per week.
-In fact, in San Diego alone, WSGR files several patents on a daily basis for life sciences clients, including companies located in the U.S., Canada, South America, and Europe.
+WSGR offers medical device clients the benefit of working with the highly skilled intellectual property professionals in our patent and innovations counseling practice.
+In addition to advising on strategic matters, this team handles a significant number of patent filings.
+WSGR had 629 U.S. patents issue on behalf of clients in 2016, filing an average of more than 50 U.S. patents each week during the year.

 WSGR consistently represents more venture-backed companies than any other law firm in the U.S., according to annual rankings published by Dow Jones VentureSource and PitchBook.
 A large percentage of our clients that receive venture funding are medical device companies.
-In fact, WSGR represents more medical device and equipment companies that receive venture financing than any other U.S. law firm, according to Dow Jones VentureSource, based on 2014 financings.
+In a recent five-year span, the firm helped life sciences clients raise more than $1.5 billion in venture financing.

 One reason for the firm's unmatched standing in the venture finance space is the long-standing relationships we have built working alongside innovative entrepreneurs to launch successful medical device companies.
 Another key driver of our success is our experience working with influential sources of funding: WSGR represents more than 100 venture capital and private equity firms.